 New Visitation Policies in Caldwell Parish Correctional Center Due to COVID-19 Coronavirus

-Because of concerns for the safety and wellness of both staff and inmates at the Caldwell Parish Correctional Center in Greyson, Louisiana, contact visits of any type will be suspended until further notice.
+Because of concerns for the safety and wellness of both staff and inmates at the Caldwell Parish Correctional Center in Greyson, Louisiana, contact visits of any type may be suspended.

 Approved Non-contact visits with family, friends and the inmate’s lawyers may still be allowed when at-home or onsite video visitation is not available, however given that new guidelines are changing daily please check the visitation page or call 318-649-5600 for updates.

 At-home and onsite video visitation guidelines for Caldwell Parish Correctional Center, when this service is available, can be found by going to the visitation information page.

 We highly recommend that you call 318-649-5600 first for any changes due to staff shortages or other unforeseen circumstances, including whether your inmate has become ill and is unable to be in the general population where video kiosks are available.

 Experts in the study of the COVID-19 are anticipating that spread of the virus will be a ongoing concern for Caldwell Parish, the state of Louisiana and the entire United States until well into 2022 and maybe even beyond.
 We are witnessing the virus becoming more contagious, but less deadly over time.
 Many people think that the 'more contagious, but less deadly' Omicron variant will infect so many people that a higher level of natural immunity for the majority of Americans will be the end result.

 Will the Inmates in Caldwell Parish Correctional Center Be Safe from Getting Sick With COVID-19 Coronavirus?

 Whether the inmates are safe from contracting the coronavirus depends entirely on two things: